axbg/awesome-web/README.md

 * [Google Developers](https://developers.google.com/) - latest news from Google = latest news about the web
 * [SQL Tryit Editor](https://www.w3schools.com/sql/trysql.asp?filename=trysql_op_in) - a classic, yet one of the most efficient SQL playgrounds on the web
 * [Gitpod](https://gitpod.io) - full dev experience in the browser
+* [Strapi](https://strapi.io/) - back-end development on steroids - a little bit too perfect for hackathons!